 It’s also crucial to always, always, always turn in projects and assignments as if they were going directly to a client.
 Don’t expect your supervisor to check your grammar and spelling for you.

 Looking for more advice?
-Check out our blog to see what two former interns had to say about their experience at Prosper for Purpose.
+Check out our blog about turning any experience into professional skills.